IoannisDrim/movies-js-demo-app/README.md

 ### Running the unit tests

-App has a sample of e2e testing concerning the "In Theaters" page
+App has some samples of unit tests

 To run Jest unit test type in CMD